Tourism is a major industry along the Great Barrier Reef coastline and it contributes exponentially to both the Queensland and Australian economy.

 It is a way for visitors to contribute to keeping the Great Barrier Reef great for future generations to enjoy.

-The funds received by the GBRMPA through the EMC are vitally important in the day-to-day management of the Great Barrier Reef Marine Park.
+The EMC funds received by GBRMPA are vitally important in the day-to-day management of the Marine Park.

-These visitation statistics greatly assist the Agency and Queensland Parks and Wildlife Services in developing management arrangements for sustainable use of the Marine Park.
+These statistics assist the agency and Queensland Parks and Wildlife Services in developing management arrangements for sustainable use of the Marine Park.

 If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.